Key details

 Essential requirements

-All students are required to meet the Faculty of Health pre-clinical checks, such as police check, working with children card and vaccinations, prior to commencing their placements.
+All students are required to meet the Faculty of Health pre-placement checks, including but limited to national police check, working with children card and a range of vaccinations, prior to commencing their placements.

 English language requirements